akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry nodded his agreement.
 “Aye.
 This wind surely bodes ill.”

-The Queeen's expression cooled considerably.
+The Queen's expression cooled considerably.

 “My brother came down from Scotland to support you in Wales, as did others.
 Remember too your seed, lord.
 Our son William will have Anjou.
 Your daughter Matilda FitzRoy will have Brittany.
 Even your nephews have lands over the sea.”